 Earlier this year, Florida lawmakers introduced legislation to ban transgender surgeries and procedures for children, titled the Youth Gender and Sexual Identity Act, but the bill died in a Professions & Public Health Subcommittee on April 30.

 The governor signed the Fairness in Women’s Sports Act only last week, which banned biological males from women’s sports.

 “It’s discrimination against our women athletes to force them to participate against male athletes,” DeSantis said of transgender students playing in girl’s sports.

 “It needs to be a level playing field, and it needs to be fair, and it should all be based on biology, not based on ideology,” he added.

 DeSantis re-iterated that pressure from “woke” corporations against the Fairness in Women’s Sports Act only encouraged him more to sign the bill and suggested that Republican governors who shy away from signing legislation like his do so out of fear of these corporations.
 But DeSantis said that caving to pressure from these woke corporations is turning “over the reigns of government to them” and letting them “set the policy.”

 For licensing opportunities of our original content, please contact email@example.com.

-The post Arkansas gov continues to deny bowing to corporate pressure on trans surgeries for minors ban appeared first on American Wire.
+The post DeSantis says he would ban trans surgeries for minors appeared first on American Wire.